 I have learned that pain, anxiety, and anger are classic symptoms of the Neurophysiologic Disorder (NPD).
 Dr. John Sarno first described it in the 1980’s under the term, “Tension Myositis Syndrome” (TMS).
 (3) There are least 30 other MBS symptoms connected to and caused by the nervous system.
 (4) The nervous system component is NOT psychological it is a programming issue.
 Like any learned skill such as riding a bicycle these pathways are permanent.

-I have had 16 of the 33 symptoms of NPD disappear.
-I not only have my life back, I have a new life.
+I experienced 17 of the 33 symptoms of NPD disappear.
+I not only have my life back, but I also have a new life.

 Connecting thoughts with physical sensations is one way of creating new pathways.
 One foundation of treating NPD is the simple the act of writing down your thoughts and immediately throwing them away.

 But I often cannot persuade my patients to begin this exercise.
 It’s the necessary foundational step of the reprogramming process, which is to create an awareness of these ANTS.
 The thoughts can be positive or negative.
 I have my tear them up both to write with freedom and not to spend any time analyzing them.
 This exercise is only a separation process from your conscious thoughts.

 Regarding the negative thoughts that arise, my patient’s first response is, “This is not who I am.”
 That is correct.
 These thoughts are not who you are.
 They are JUST neurological connections and the opposite of you who are.
 Otherwise, you would not be suppressing them.
 You are only giving them life by blocking them.
 Your brain will develop wherever you place your attention.